IamStephan/vscode-universal-templates-syntax/README.md

 - [ ] More language syntax support (current selection seems for a good start)
 - [ ] Consider supporting parent file extensions (.html vs .ut)

-## Folders Explained
+## Folders Explained & Files

 - This folder contains all of the files necessary for your extension.
 - `package.json` - this is the manifest file in which you declare your language support and define the location of the grammar file that has been copied into your extension.
 - `syntaxes/.tmLanguage.json` - this is the Text mate grammar file that is used for tokenization.
 - `language-configuration.json` - this is the language configuration, defining the tokens that are used for comments and brackets.
+(Not needed so far)

 ## Local development of this extension